-Applications must be fully submitted on the online grant system by 3pm Thursday 12 March 2020.
+Applications must be fully submitted on the online grant system by 3pm Thursday 25 February 2021.

-The application can be submitted once:
+The application is ready for submission once:

 - It has been verified that all required questions are answered in the correct manner on the application form. - The supervisor has confirmed their participation.
 An email will be sent to the supervisor requesting their participation when they are added to the application.